 The Chief Electoral Officer (CEO) of Ontario, who is appointed by the Lieutenant Governor in Council as an officer of the Legislative Assembly, is responsible for the administration of the Act.
-Under the authority granted to him by the Act, the CEO issued directives for the 2018 general election regarding: (1) the use of vote tabulators and ballot marking devices, (2) special ballots; and (3) ePoll books.
+Under the authority granted to him by the Act, the CEO issued directives for the 2020 Ottawa-Vanier and Orléans by-elections regarding the use of:

-Ontario is divided into 124 provincial electoral districts.
+- vote tabulators and ballot marking devices

+- special ballots

+- ePoll books

+This by-election involves two provincial electoral districts: Ottawa-Vanier and Orléans.
 There is one Returning Officer appointed for each electoral district.
 Returning Officers act under the direction of the CEO.
 An Election Clerk is appointed to assist the Returning Officer.
 In each electoral district, there is at least one returning office.
-Large electoral districts have more than one returning office in accordance with the direction of the CEO; the additional returning offices are called satellite offices.

-Each electoral district is divided into polling divisions by the Returning Officers, under the direction of the CEO by taking into account the distribution of the population in the electoral district.
-Election Ontario prepares and publishes electoral district maps showing the polling division boundaries.
+Each electoral district is divided into polling divisions by the Returning Officers, under the direction of the CEO by considering the distribution of the population in the electoral district.
+Elections Ontario prepares and publishes electoral district maps showing the polling division boundaries.

-Polling places are selected by the Returning Officers for each polling division by taking into account the location's capacity, proximity and convenience for electors, any significant geographical barriers and the extent to which electors are familiar with the location.
+Polling places for each polling division are selected by the Returning Officer by considering the location's capacity, proximity and convenience for electors, any significant geographical barriers and the extent to which electors are familiar with the location.

-Polling places are always setup on the premises of institutions such as hospitals, retirement homes, long term care homes and other institutions of 20 beds or more.
+Polling places are also setup on the premises of institutions such as hospitals, retirement homes, long term care homes and other institutions of 20 beds or more.

-B. Voting, Counting, and Reporting Results
+B. Voting, counting and reporting results

-There were two forms of ballots that were cast in the 2018 general election:
+There were two forms of ballots that were cast in the 2020 Ottawa-Vanier and Orléans by-elections: